-The net proceeds from the IPO, together with our cash and cash equivalents as of June 30, 2015, will not enable us to fund our operating expenses and capital expenditure requirements for the next twelve months, thus we will need to raise additional funds.
 On August 5, 2015, we closed an underwritten public offering of 1,176,470 shares of our common stock and warrants to purchase 1,176,470 shares of our common stock at a combined public offering price of \$8.50 per share of common stock and warrant, before underwriting discounts and commissions.
 The warrants have an exercise price of \$10.62 per share, are immediately exercisable, and expire on August 5, 2020.
 At the closing of the offering, we also issued and sold additional warrants to purchase up to 176,470 shares of our common stock in connection with the full exercise of the underwriters' over-allotment option to purchase additional warrants.
-The underwriters' have 45 days to exercise an over-allotment option to purchase an additional 176,470 shares of our common stock.
+The underwriters' had 45 days following the closing of the offering to exercise an over-allotment option to purchase an additional 176,470 shares of our common stock.
+The over-allotment option to purchase such shares was not exercised and has since terminated.
 The net proceeds to us were approximately \$8.8 million, assuming no exercise of the warrants, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our EGP-437 Combination Product, if approved, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development of our EGP-437 Combination Product.